-I read these books as a tween and now Sunshine and Lily are tearing through them.
+I read the Trailblazer books by Dave & Neta Jackson as a tween and now Sunshine and Lily are tearing through them.
 Filled with adventure, these books feature great heroes of the past, such as William and Catherine Booth, Amy Carmichael, Hudson Taylor, Mary Slessor, David Livingstone, and more.
 The Trailblazers span the world and will appeal to boys and girls alike with action-packed stories about interesting people.

 “We desire to be able to welcome Jesus at Christmas time, not in a cold manger of our heart, but in a heart full of love and humility, in a heart so pure, so immaculate, so warm with love for one another.” ~ Saint Theresa of Calcutta

 These beautiful and trendy tied hair ties feature a modern and lovely palette of colors and designs and an uplifting message.
 These hair ties are approximately 7 inches in diameter making them good for any thickness of hair and perfect wristbands as well!
 Each set is handmade.

 A few weeks ago, Lily made a comment about wanting “new colouring things” in her stocking this year.
 I was surprised that she’d remember the little markers and crayons I tucked into their stockings last year, but apparently it was a hit.
 These smarkers come in six cool colours, each with a cool scent to inspire your child’s artistic creativity (or hunger cravings).